justinmelnick/justinmelnick.github.io/_pages/about.md

 2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements. -->

 My research uses formal theory and quantitative methods to explore topics in international relations and political economy with applications to the politics of climate change.
-My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, the _Journal of Conflict Resolution_, the _Journal of Theoretical Politics_, and the _Journal of Political Institutions and Political Economy_.
+My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, and the _Journal of Conflict Resolution_, among other outlets.
 My research has been supported by grants from EGAP.

 I hold a B.A. in International Relations and Economics from the University of Pennsylvania.